Lexington Mail Fraud Lawyer

 - Challenge evidence against you, including whether it is valid and how it was obtained

-- Build a strong defense challenging that the prosecution has not proven their case against you
+- Build a strong defense challenging that the prosecution has not proven its case against you

 - Work with specialists in many fields for expert testimony that levels the playing field

-Contact our law firm in Lexington, Kentucky today for a free case review with a passionate Lexington mail crimes lawyer who will fight for the best possible outcome for your case.
+Contact my law firm in Lexington, Kentucky, today for a free case review with me, a passionate Lexington mail crimes lawyer who will fight for the best possible outcome for your case.

-- The defendant devised or attempted to devise a scheme to defraud, and
+- The defendant devised or attempted to devise a scheme to defraud

 - The mail was used to execute or attempt to execute the scheme